Home

 E

-earnings per share: Is the ratio of the net annual earnings of a company to the number of shares.
+Earnings per share: Is the ratio of the net annual earnings of a company to the number of shares.
 It is one of the common financial measures that all companies include in their annual reports, usually in graphical form.
-Companies like to ensure (one way or another) that the earnings per share increase.
+Companies like to ensure (by fair means or foul) that the earnings per share ratio increases.
+More ...

-earnings stability: Measures how consistent the earnings per share growth of a company is.
+Earnings stability: Measures how consistent the earnings per share growth of a company is.
 The more stable the earnings per share growth of a company, the more accurately one can forecast future earnings, and to a lesser extent future P/E ratios.
+More ...

-economic moat: A way of describing the competitive edge of a company.
+Economic moat: A way of describing the competitive edge of a company.
 This protection against competition can be in the form of a strong brand, the inability of customers to switch to a competitor, a cost advantage e.g., through economies of scale, or protection through such things as patents or government regulation.
+More ...

-equity: (i) The amount of the funds contributed by the owners (the stockholders)of a company plus the retained earnings (or losses).
-It is also referred to as shareholders' equity. (ii) In the context of margin lending, the value of stocks (securities) in a margin account minus what has been borrowed from the brokerage. (iii) Equity (stocks) is also referred to as one of the principal asset classes.
+Equity: (i) The amount of the funds contributed by the owners (the stockholders)of a company plus the retained earnings (or losses).
+It is also referred to as shareholders' equity. (ii) In the context of margin lending, the value of stocks (securities) in a margin account minus what has been borrowed from the brokerage. (iii) Equity (also referred to as stocks or shares) is also referred to as one of the principal asset classes.

 Back to Index